vherrmann/minlogpad/README.md

    stored, for instance `/minlogpad-homes`.
 2. Populate the directory `/minlogpad-homes/.skeleton` as you wish, for instance put exercise files there which you want to be available in every session.
 This directory may also be empty, but it has to exist.
-If you want the (copies of) the skeleton files to be writable by the guest users, give them UID 995.
 3. Add this to your `/etc/nixos/configuration.nix`:

        users.users.guest = { isNormalUser = true; description = "Guest"; home = "/minlogpad-homes"; uid = 995; };